lopezpdvn/aspnet5co/pages/methodology.md

 Windows, Linux and OS X.

 * ASP.NET on Linux and OS X requires Mono.
-A development environment will be set up on a [Docker container](https://www.docker.com/) container and a docker file will be provided.
+A development environment will be set up on a [Docker container](https://www.docker.com/) and a docker file will be provided.

 * Equivalent versions of the development environment on Windows will be shown.